Baby thermometer buying guide

 A plastic strip with heat-sensitive crystals that change colour to give a temperature reading; very easy to use, but not very accurate.

 Cost: $10 or less.

 These contain mercury (a silvery-grey liquid metal) or alcohol (usually coloured red).
 They are cheap and accurate, but nowadays more likely to be found in an old first aid kit than on a chemist's shelves.
-They are harder to read than digital thermometers, and there's a risk of poisoning if a they break and releases their contents.
+They are harder to read than digital thermometers, and there's a risk of poisoning if they break and release their contents.